prisma-lab/PX4-Custom_utils/README.md

 # PX4-Custom_utils

 ## Description
 This repository contains all the files and scripts necessary to run the Custom PX4 Gazebo simulation in a Docker container.
-Two different Dockerfiles are provided to run both the ROS2 Foxy -- PX4 v1.13and the ROS2 Humble--PX4 v1.14 firmware versions.
+Two different Dockerfiles are provided to run both the **ROS2 Foxy-PX4 v1.13** and the **ROS2 Humble-PX4 v1.14** firmware versions.

 ## Prerequisite: Docker